project-open-data/project-open-data.github.io/index.md

 								<span class="usaspend-logo"></span>
 							</div>
 							<div class="media-body">
-							    <p>USAspending.gov: This public website was launched in 2007, and already features robust access to  federal spending data mandated by the Federal Funding Accountability and Transparency Act of 2006.</p>
+							    <p><a href="" title="USAspending.gov">USAspending.gov</a>: This public website was launched in 2007, and already features robust access to  federal spending data mandated by the Federal Funding Accountability and Transparency Act of 2006.</p>
 						  	</div>
 						</div>
 						<div class="media">